Arrow BOOK

 • Suspected pudendal neuralgia

-• Limited improvement from pelvic floor therapy or medication
+• Limited improvement with pelvic floor therapy or medication

 A pudendal nerve block is a targeted injection delivered near the pudendal nerve.
 The injection typically contains: